venkat8268/clothorythm/README.md

 - ⚡ Lightning-fast bundling and hot-reloading via Parcel
 - 🧱 Minimal dependencies and bloat for a cleaner setup
 - 🔧 Easier debugging and transparent build process

+# Todays Target

+- Login/Signup and integration with firebase